-Directors are provided with continuing education and professional development opportunities (at the Group's expense) to update and enhance their skills and knowledge needed to perform their role effectively, including:
+Directors are provided with continuing education and professional development opportunities (at the Group's expense) to update and enhance their skills and knowledge needed to perform their role effectively.
+During FY19, Director education opportunities included:

-- office and site visits to understand Mirvac's operations throughout Australia; - briefings on any key changes to the industry and environment in which Mirvac operates, including regular health, safety and environment updates and updates on current issues and trends; - ongoing briefings on developments in accounting standards and corporate governance changes; and - attendance at external education and other professional development opportunities including Director-related courses and industry conferences.
+- office and site visits of Mirvac's operations throughout Australia; - briefings and site visits to better understand major innovation and technology trends; - workshops and briefings on key changes to the industry, economic and regulatory environment in which Mirvac operates, including on health, safety and environment, risk culture, sustainability and current economic issues; and - ongoing briefings on developments in accounting standards and the corporate governance landscape.